pr0ph0z/fgo-account-switcher/README.md

 Currently only supports NA.

+Bugs may occur since I only developed and tested the app on one device.
+Let me know if you find one in [Issues](https://github.com/pr0ph0z/fgo-account-switcher/issues).

 ### Usage
 First and foremost you need a rooted device because Android doesn't let you modify other app internal files so a root access is needed.
 Then you can just download the file from the latest [release page](https://github.com/Fate-Grand-Automata/FGA/releases).